Boston College isn’t a traditional basketball power, but they’ve had some bet-worthy moments over the years.

 In this example, Boston College is the underdog, meaning it is getting points on the spread, as indicated by the plus sign.
 This essentially means the Eagles are getting a 7.5-point head start on Duke to account for the perceived disparity in quality between the teams.
-If you bet on Boston College (+7.5), you are betting on the point spread, and your bet cashes if BC wins the game outright or if it loses by a margin of seven points or fewer.
+If you bet on Boston College (+7.5), you are betting on the point spread, and your bet wins if BC either wins the game outright or if it loses by a margin of seven points or fewer.

 You can also bet on Boston College to win the game outright by betting on the moneyline at increased odds.
 In the above example, a $100 moneyline bet on Boston College to win (+210) would return $210 in profit if successful.

 A final standard game bet is on the point total.
-The line for this game is at 148.5, meaning if you bet the over, Duke and Boston College would need to combine for a minimum of 149 points for your bet to cash.
-On the other hand, if you bet the under, the teams need to combine for 148 points or fewer.
+The line for this game is at 148.5, meaning if you bet the Over, Duke and Boston College would need to combine for a minimum of 149 points for your bet to cash.
+On the other hand, if you bet the Under, the teams need to combine for 148 points or fewer.